kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The Session stream contains all messages that are session level.

 The client MUST open a single Session Stream immediately after establishing the QUIC/WebTransport session.
-The client sneds a SESSION_CLIENT message and the server replies with a SESSION_SERVER message.
+The client sends a SESSION_CLIENT message and the server replies with a SESSION_SERVER message.

 Afterwards, both endpoints MAY send SESSION_INFO messages containing information about the session.
 The endpoint SHOULD send an updated SESSION_INFO message, such as after a significant change in the session bitrate.